• Skip to main content

 DO understand the importance of phonemic awareness.
 The short explanation is that students must be proficient in phonemic awareness to be able to do the mental process of orthographic mapping – which is how we recognize words automatically instead of having to sound them out.

 DON’T leave phonemic awareness to chance.
-Kindergarten and first grade teachers should reserve 5-10 minutes for phonemic awareness instruction every day.
+Kindergarten and first grade teachers should reserve about 5 minutes for phonemic awareness instruction every day.

-DO use a sound wall as you teach each phoneme.
+DO consider using a sound wall as you teach each phoneme.
 Remember not to add a word card until you’ve taught the phonics pattern associated with that word.

 Finally, DO integrate phonemic awareness with phonics instruction.
 You can do that with activities like phoneme grapheme mapping or by doing a related phonemic awareness task before you teach a new phonics skill.